 Doc.
-No.: FDISM/FDIC/GDL/001 Revision Date: 29/08/2022 Review Due Date: 28/08/2025 Revision No.: 3 Approval date: 23/09/2022 Effective Date: 30/09/2022
+No.: FDISM/FDIC/GDL/001 Revision Date: 28/03/2023 Review Due Date: 11/04/2026 Revision No.: 4 Approval date: 06/04/2023 Effective Date: 12/04 /2023

-- 7.8.7.
-The correct performance of any printing operation (for example code numbers, expiry dates) to be done separately or in the course of the packaging should be checked and recorded.
-Attention should be paid to printing by hand which should be re-checked at regular intervals. - 7.8.8.
-Special care should be taken when using cut-labels and when over-printing is carried out offline.
-Roll-feed labels are normally preferable to cut-labels, in helping to avoid mix-ups. - 7.8.9.
-Checks should be made to ensure that any electronic code readers, label counters or similar devices are operating correctly. - 7.8.10.
-Printed and embossed information on packaging materials should be distinct and resistant to fading or erasing. - 7.8.11.
-On-line control of the product during packaging should include at least checking the following: - a) General appearance of the packages; - b) Whether the packages are complete; - c) Whether the correct products and packaging materials are used; - d) Whether any over-printing is correct; - e) Correct functioning of line monitors.
+- 7.8.2 Before packaging operations are begun, steps should be taken to ensure that the work area, packaging lines, printing machines and other equipment are clean and free from any products, materials or documents previously used, if these are not required for the current operation.
+The line-clearance should be performed according to an appropriate check-list. - 7.8.3 The name and batch number of the product being handled should be displayed at each packaging station or line. - 7.8.4 All products and packaging materials to be used should be checked on delivery to the packaging department for quantity, identity and conformity with the packaging instructions. - 7.8.5 Containers for filling should be clean before filling.
+Attention should be given to avoiding and removing any contaminants such as glass fragments and metal particles. - 7.8.6 Normally, filling and sealing should be followed as quickly as possible by labelling.
+If it is not the case, appropriate procedures should be applied to ensure that no mix-ups or mislabeling can occur. - 7.8.7 The correct performance of any printing operation (for example code numbers, expiry dates) to be done separately or in the course of the packaging should be checked and recorded.
+Attention should be paid to printing by hand which should be re-checked at regular intervals. - 7.8.8 Special care should be taken when using cut-labels and when over-printing is carried out offline.
+Roll-feed labels are normally preferable to cut-labels, in helping to avoid mix-ups. - 7.8.9 Checks should be made to ensure that any electronic code readers, label counters or similar devices are operating correctly. - 7.8.10 Printed and embossed information on packaging materials should be distinct and resistant to fading or erasing. - 7.8.11 On-line control of the product during packaging should include at least checking the following: - a.
+General appearance of the packages; - b.
+Whether the packages are complete; - c.
+Whether the correct products and packaging materials are used; - d.
+Whether any over-printing is correct; - e.
+Correct functioning of line monitors.